ScZhang-DCC/SnowBridge/readme.md

-# Automated Alerting & Ticket Loggin System for Snowflake
+# Automated Alerting & Ticket Logging System for Snowflake

 This project uses Terraform to provision a monitoring infrastructure in the AWS China region (`cn-northwest-1`).
 It includes: